7.3 Small Group Dynamics

 Icon for the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License

-7.3 Small Group Dynamics Copyright © 2024 by Andrea Chute, Sharon Johnston & Brandi Pawliuk and Brock Cook is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.
+7.3 Small Group Dynamics Copyright © 2024 by Andrea Chute, Sharon Johnston, Brandi Pawliuk (adapted by Brock Cook) is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.